Aidbox/aidbox-sdk/README.md

 ### Usage

+You have two options for generating an SDK: using the precompiled binary files or the Java version with the JAR file.

-To generate an SDK, use the following command:
+To generate an SDK with the binary files version, use the following command:

 ```bash
 aidbox-sdk generate <target-language> <input-source> --auth-token <aidbox-client-token>